In this useful overview, we will explain how to understand the results of your Google My Business Audit report.

 Select the boxes to the right of the graph to turn off segments, so you can isolate particular data points that you’re interested in.
 For example, you might want to only look at how discovery via Google Maps changed over time.
 To do so, tick the box beside ‘Listing on Search’ to temporarily remove the Search segment from the graph, and only look at Maps referrals.

-Customer Actions: This section shows what customers did once they found your listing on Google.
-‘Total actions’ gives the total of the following types of actions that customers took on your listing:
+Customer Actions: This section shows what customers did once they found your profile on Google.
+‘Total actions’ gives the total of the following types of actions that customers took on your profile:

 - Visited your website